isomerpages/moe-nanyanggirlshigh/announcements/announcements/_posts/2024-04-22-post-Direct School Admission (DSA) 2024.md

 <tr>
   <td class="tg-10">5	</td>
 	<td class="tg-60"><u>Shortlisted</u> applicants who have applied for the Service Leadership talent area are to submit their personal statements. <br><br>
-		Further details will be sent to <u>shortlisted</u> applicants at least 1 weeks before the submission date. </td>
+		Further details will be sent to <u>shortlisted</u> applicants at least 1 week before the submission date. </td>
 	<td class="tg-30">8 July 2024</td>
 </tr>
 <tr>